adril/Wrapper-String-C---WSC/README.markdown

 * creating a WStringC wich is a kind of object, it have to be passed to each functions every times.
 * playing with it :)
-* append - split - replace - compare character (char), string(char *), WStringC.
+* append - split - replace (soon) - compare character (char), string(char *), WStringC.

 ## Demos ##

 ### Get started ###

-Include the header file
+First include the header file

 `#include "WStringC.h"`

-First we declare WString object and set it with String function which takes the string parameter.
+Then we declare WString object and set it with String function which takes the string parameter.

     WStringC *string = String("Hello World");
     string->show(string);